tannerbroberts/tannerbroberts.github.io/README.md

                     partial sections
             AddItem onClickListener
     DONE:
-                Create a common style for "elements that take a fixed screen height and have a label" Standardize css: All components have the cssHelper object in their styles
+                Because I'm moving buttons, I need those moved to test the popup Move buttons to children of a list item Create a common style for "elements that take a fixed screen height and have a label" Standardize css: All components have the cssHelper object in their styles
         BUG: Layout doesn't fit mobile screen